iWdGo/sitemap/README.md

 - the html template to serve the page.
 When no file name is provided, it defaults to the page URL.
 - CSS style sheet is loaded for the site
 - templates are loaded once during init phase (Std mode)
+- static files are only a filename with extension

 Some features:
 - Style sheet is common.
 - Inconsistencies are not breaking the site.
+- Static files folder cannot be browsed.
 - Logs contain all handled exceptions related to the structure.
 - Basic tests